YasinAflatoon/Java/notes/FirstJavaProgram.md

 }
 ```

 Currently, you don't need to worry about those phrases `public`, `static`, `void`, you are gonna learn them all.
-Just for now, just know that our main method should be written like the above code.
+For now, just know that our main method should be written like the above code.

 Then inside the main method write this code: